 New York is such an amazing city but at night it is even more alive.
 Freddie was absolutely shattered by this time but he refused to go to bed as he loved all of the street entertainers and the lights.

 Luckily we were not flying to Naples, Florida until the next morning.
-But that is how we spent our only day in New York.
+But these are the things to do in NYC with kids.